-The treatment approach to haemophilia depends on the type of haemophilia a person has and its severity.
-There are two forms of this condition, haemophilia A and haemophilia B, although most cases are haemophilia A.
+The treatment approach to hemophilia depends on the type of hemophilia a person has and its severity.
+There are two forms of this condition, hemophilia A and hemophilia B, although most cases are hemophilia A.

-There are two main approaches to the treatment of haemophilia A. These include:
+There are two main approaches to the treatment of hemophilia A. These include:

 - Preventive treatment - This refers to the regular medications that are taken to prevent episodes of bleeding and subsequent complications such as joint damage.